YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

    Transactions up to 0x00000000000F42C3 are backed up.
    BACKUP COMPLETED.

 This command creates a disk-to-disk backup copy of all regions of the current database in directory bkup.
-GT.M freezes all the regions during the backup operation.
+YottaDB freezes all the regions during the backup operation.

 Example: